olahkoo/DeepLearning-Reddit-BobTheBuilder/README.md

 Our goal is to create a bidirectional map of words which maps the words to a one-hot encoded integer representation.
-Also, each word is paired up with an n-gram context{TODO bibl}, which basicly means the words occured in the same line before the current word.
+Also, each word is paired up with an n-gram context{TODO bibl}, which basically means the words occurred in the same line before the current word.

 That way we can predict the next word based on the n-gram context.